W-Dominic/W-Dominic/README.md

 -->

 ## About Me
+- ⚡ This summer I will be a Production Engineering Intern @ Jump Trading
-- 🔭 I’m currently working as a Software Engineering Intern at Brigade Capital Management
+- 🔭 I’m currently working as a Software Engineering Intern @ Brigade Capital Management
 - 🌱 I’m persuing a Bachelors of Science in Cybersecurity with a minor in Computer Science at Stevens Institute of Technology